mhsueh-xealth/contentful-clean-space/README.md

 ## Example Usage

-To delete all entries, content types, as well as assets in the "master" environment, and without the safety prompt, use `contentful-clean-space --space-id [space id] --accesstoken [personal access token] --content-types=true --assets=true --env master --yes=true`
+To delete all entries, content types, as well as assets in the "master" environment, and without the safety prompt, use `contentful-clean-space --space-id [space id] --accesstoken [personal access token] --delete-content-types=true --assets=true --env master --yes=true`